david-heurtel-depeiges/david-heurtel-depeiges.github.io/monosemantic.md

 This metric is far from perfect.
 Most notably for early layers, it is not clear that ImageNet classes are the best semantic description of the world.

+> We use a component of the python package robustness to build the minimum spanning tree.

 ## 2. Initial Results

 ### 2.1 Monosemanticity of features